codecapsules-io/codecapsules-docs/docs/tutorials/build-a-web-file-store.md

 });
 ```
-First, we check if the  `files` object doesn't exist on the route, OR if it does exist that there are no sub-objects on the list (i.e. no form `input` fields were populated).
+First, we check if the  `files` object doesn't exist on the route, or if it does exist we check that there are no sub-objects on the list (i.e. no form `input` fields were populated).
 If this is the case, there is no file for the code to process, so we return early with a [HTTP status `400`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#4xx_client_errors) code and a message to the user.
 Status code `400` means there is an input error from the user side.

-Then, we can safely assume there is a file uploaded, so we get the file object by referencing the same name we gave to our HTML input field, on the `files` object that `express-fileupload` added to the `req` object.
-Now that we have the file object, we can construct a path to the data capsule location to save the file, by using the environment variable for the data capsule mount point, along with the path separator `/` and the name of the uploaded file.
+Otherwise, we can safely assume there is a file uploaded, so we get the file object by referencing the same name we gave to our HTML input field, on the `files` object that `express-fileupload` added to the `req` object.
+Now that we have the file object, we can construct a path to the data capsule's location to save the file, by using the environment variable for the data capsule mount point, along with the path separator `/` and the name of the uploaded file.
 You can see all the properties available on the file object at the [`express-fileupload` npm page](https://www.npmjs.com/package/express-fileupload).

 All we need to do now is to save the file to the upload path. `express-fileupload` provides a method `mv` on the file object to save the file to a disk location.
 It then calls a provided callback function when done, or if an error occurs.
 If we get a error back, we send an [HTTP code `500`](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#5xx_server_errors) back to the client, which means that there was an error on the server side.
 Otherwise, if all goes well, we redirect the client back to the index `/` page, which will call the `GET` route added earlier to refresh the file list on the client side.

-This is a good point to commit the code to git, and test the new deploy out on Code Capsules.
-After deploying, navigate to the site.
+This is a good point to commit the code to git, and test the new deployment on Code Capsules.
+After the capsule finishes rebuilding, navigate to the site.
 It should look something like this:

 ![upload file](../assets/tutorials/build-a-web-file-store/upload-section.png)